ReneSkukies/PlutoNotebooks/README.md

 # Usage
 There are two ways to using the Pluto Notebooks in this repository.
 The first one (using Binder) is easy, doesn't require you to set up anything and runs online.
-However, this method sometimes doesn't work, is slow and some functionality might be a bit off.
+However, this method sometimes (often) doesn't work, is slow and some functionality might be a bit off.

-If the first method doesn't work for you, you can still install Julia, add Pluto.jl and run everything locally.
+If this doesn't work for you, you can still install Julia, add Pluto.jl and run everything locally.

 ## Binder
 Simply go to http://pluto-on-binder.glitch.me/ and copy the permalink from any Pluto notebook (e.g. https://github.com/ReneSkukies/PlutoNotebooks/blob/cbff776cce5a80059feb6a485df5b9c62512219b/src/nb_unfold_introduction.jl ) into the text field and click the binder link.

-## Using Julia and Pluto.jl
+## Using Julia and Pluto.jl (recommended)
 First you need to either download the specific notebook file you want to use or clone/ download the entire repo.

 If Julia is not already installed on your computer go to https://julialang.org/downloads/ and download your respective version.
 Now just start and follow the wizard.